-Calibration of pyrgeometers used for downward longwave radiation is traceable to the World Infrared Standard Group (WISG).
+Calibration of pyrgeometers is usually traceable to the World Infrared Standard Group (WISG).
 This calibration takes into account the spectral properties of typical downward longwave radiation.
 As an option, calibration can be made traceable to a blackbody and the International Temperature Scale of 1990 (ITS-90).
-This alternative calibration is appropriate for measurements of upward longwave radiation (with IR02 pyrgeometers facing down).
+This alternative calibration is appropriate for measurements of upward longwave radiation (IR20 facing down).